How do communities protect against dangerous dogs?

 The dog laws are established by city ordinances, county ordinances, state statutes, federal regulations (for dogs on federal property such as federal parks), and military regulations (for dogs on military bases).

 What other laws protect against dangerous dogs?

-Each city, county and/or state should have all three of the following types of laws: A “dangerous dog law” and an “irresponsible dog owner” law.
+Each city, county, and/or state should have all three of the following types of laws: A “dangerous dog law” and an “irresponsible dog owner” law.
 Criminal laws against dog fighting and cruel treatment of dogs.
-Civil laws that make dog owners, harborers and keepers legally liable for the payment of damages to a dog bite victim and his family.
+Civil laws make dog owners, harborers, and keepers legally liable for the payment of damages to a dog bite victim and his family.
 For details, see:

 What do the civil laws provide for a dog bite victim?

-There is no general rule that determines that amount that a surviving victim will receive.
+There is no general rule that determines the amount that a surviving victim will receive.
 The categories of compensation, however, are well established:

 - Medical treatment such as first aid, emergency room, hospital, and ambulance.